 publish internal policies that define a set of business processes, procedures, and

-catalog the policy statements and generate controls from those policy
+Compliance managers catalog the control objectives and generate controls from those control

-Policy statements only reference a single policy, although they can cover multiple
+Control objectives reference a single policy, although they can cover multiple citations

-is imported, controls are imported into the policy statements table.
+is imported, controls are imported into the control objectives table.